amigazen/ctags-amiga/README.md

 ## Installation

-- copy ctags to SDK:C/ this being the standard location for development tools
+- copy SDK/C/ctags to SDK:C/ this being the standard location for ToolKit commands
 - make sure SDK: exists as an assign to your ToolKit files root, and that SDK:C/ is in your path
 - the ToolKit sdk-startup script will do this for you if you have it installed
 - ctags can also be used standalone, in which case simply place the *ctags* binary somewhere in your path